Geographic Info. Systems

 The Geography Department offers a GIS Skills Certificate program -- designed for students to gain a solid foundation in GIS theory and related technologies, such as GPS and remote sensing.
 Sequence of courses build upon each other to provide hands-on technical skills demanded of the professional workforce, culminating with a professional map portfolio and repertoire of spatial analysis skills.
 Opportunities for interns and entry-level positions are abundant, provided students learn industry-standard software, GPS skills, database management, and mapping design.
 Students must chose from additional courses, such as computer-aided design (CAD), database management, computer programming, surveying, spatial analysis, and are encouraged to participate in an internship.

 Required Core Courses for GIS "Skills Certicate" Program: Geography 86, Geog.
 90, Geog.
-93
+93 (Advanced GIS)

 Plus 6 additional units from the following list: